tasmota/docs/docs/I2S-Audio_ESP32.md

 8000 Hz will distort voices quite a lot.

 The efficiency of the Opus encoder reveals weaknesses of many clients (including VLC, Chrome and Firefox), which do not adapt their receive buffers to the low bandwidth of the audio stream.
 Thus these first fill up the buffers - holding above 5- 30 seconds now - and start playing with the resulting latency.
-Notable exception is Apples Safari with a delay of about 1 second.
-Cross-platform console player `mpv` is not far behind.
+Notable exception is Apple's Safari with a delay of about 1 second.
+The cross-platform console player `mpv` is not far behind.

 Streaming can introduce rhythmic noise into the stream with the send rate of the data packets by interference of the WiFi radio.
 Proper cabeling and shielding is needed here.
 This can be quite difficult to achieve.

 ## I2S Audio Bridge

-Starts an UDP audio service to connect 2 ESP32 devices as an audio intercom ([an example](https://github.com/arendst/Tasmota/discussions/16226)).
+Starts a UDP audio service to connect 2 ESP32 devices as an audio intercom ([an example](https://github.com/arendst/Tasmota/discussions/16226)).

 Needs audio output and microphone on 2 devices (no PSRAM needed)